open-mmlab/mmsegmentation/docs/getting_started.md

 ### Train with multiple machines

-If you run MMDetection on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
+If you run MMSegmentation on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
 (This script also supports single machine training.)

 ```shell
 [GPUS=${GPUS}] ./tools/slurm_train.sh ${PARTITION} ${JOB_NAME} ${CONFIG_FILE} ${WORK_DIR}